ideacrew/sbm-docs/content/en/Consumer portal/new-consumer-registration/index.md

 ---

 {{% pageinfo %}}
-This section details how a employer can register an account on the exchange while applying for unassisted coverage.
+This section details how a consumer can register an account on the exchange while applying for unassisted coverage.
 {{% /pageinfo %}}

 ## Step 1